Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on the search for Inverse Compton halos

 \section{Results on the search for Inverse Compton halos}

-In the previous section we found that two out of three sources show an extended emission in the \fermilat data, when using a standard geometrical template to describe the underlying emission.
 In this Section we report on the properties of the extended emission around the PWNe when studied within the physically-motivated ICS template.
+Past analyses attempting to physically motivate the PWN/SNR gamma-ray flux and SED, assumed a disk or gaussian geometrical template with $e^-$ and/or $e^+$ source injection and propagation into the surrounding medium (e.g.~\cite{Principe:2019pql}).

-In particular we generate ICS templates with the model explained in Sec.~\ref{sec:model} for different values of D. Then, we find the value of $D$ which gives the highest likelihood, i.e.~the best fit to the data, fitting {\it Fermi}-LAT data with a standard maximum likelihood analysis.
-This part of the analysis constrains the parameter of the model, the diffusion, that modifies the spatial extension of the $\gamma$-ray flux for ICS.
+Here, we generate ICS templates with the model explained in Sec.~\ref{sec:model} for different values of $D_0$.
+Then, we find the value of $D_0$, which gives the highest likelihood, i.e.~the best fit to the data, fitting {\it Fermi}-LAT data with a standard maximum likelihood analysis.
 The goal is to investigate the possible presence of a low diffusion zone around the PWNe, where $e^\pm$ would reside longer than if the diffusion was similar to the Galactic average.
-We remind that, as described in Sect. \ref{sec:model}, we fix the energy dependence of the diffusion coefficient, and run its normalization at 1 GeV ($D_0$) as a free parameter.